nwactor/WorldOutlook/README.md

 ## Goal
 World Outlook was created as the answer to several questions concerning organization and productivity:
 * How can I access the information in my notes as quickly as possible, so that I don't interrupt my train of thought navigating to them?
-* How can I clearly and intuitively present it?
+* How can I clearly and intuitively organize it?
 * And how can I keep it all secure?

 There are other applications out there that offer similar things, but many have less flexible features, or store user data remotely.
 World Outlook is a tool for people who value the ability to self-structure, having everything in one place, and privacy.